mangelashrushti17102002-hash/zepto_data_analysis/README.md

 #Zepto Retail Analytics using SQL & Power BI

-# Zepto Retail SQL Analytics Project
+# Zepto Retail SQL Analytics Project🛒

 ## Project Overview
 This is a complete, real-world data analytics project based on an e-commerce inventory dataset scraped from Zepto — one of India’s fastest-growing quick-commerce platforms.
 The project simulates real analyst workflows, starting from raw data import and cleaning to SQL-based business analysis and interactive dashboard creation.